 ÿÈÕ³Ô¹Ï

-Top 5 Best Wapello County Public High Schools (2025)
+Best Wapello County Public High Schools (2026)

-For the 2025 school year, there are 5 public high schools serving 2,228 students in Wapello County, IA.
+For the 2026 school year, there are 5 public high schools serving 2,228 students in Wapello County, IA.

-The top ranked public high schools in Wapello County, IA are Eddyville-blakesburg-fremont Jr/sr High School, Cardinal High School and Ottumwa High School.
+The top-ranked public high schools in Wapello County, IA are Eddyville-blakesburg-fremont Jr/sr High School, Cardinal High School and Ottumwa High School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Wapello County, IA public high schools have an average math proficiency score of 47% (versus the Iowa public high school average of 60%), and reading proficiency score of 55% (versus the 71% statewide average).
+Wapello County, IA public high schools have an average math proficiency score of 50% (versus the Iowa public high school average of 65%), and reading proficiency score of 55% (versus the 71% statewide average).
 High schools in Wapello County have an average ranking of 1/10, which is in the bottom 50% of Iowa public high schools.

-Wapello County, IA public high school have a Graduation Rate of 83%, which is less than the Iowa average of 88%.
+Wapello County, IA public high school have a Graduation Rate of 84%, which is less than the Iowa average of 87%.

 The school with highest graduation rate is Cardinal High School, with ≥95% graduation rate.
 Read more about public school graduation rate statistics in Iowa or national school graduation rate statistics.